Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Results and discussion

 In the frequency domain, the Peak Frequency (PF) and Weighted Peak Frequency (WPF) exhibit considerable scatter and irregular trends with respect to impact energy.
 Although sensitive to excitation changes, their consistency is affected by abrupt shifts in dominant modes and spectral redistribution across energy levels~\citep{kullaa2011distinguishing}.
 These factors introduce heteroscedasticity, reducing their suitability for stand-alone energy estimation.
 Despite these limitations, frequency-based features offer valuable supplementary insight into structural dynamics and enhance the overall characterisation of impact response.

 Furthermore, the Detailed Max (DM) shows a piecewise linear pattern, increasing with energy up to about 45~J and then declining.
 Although this indicates a clear trend, the bi-linear behaviour lacks monotonicity because it reverses direction at higher levels.
-The absence of monotonicity may limit its suitability for energy estimation, as one DM value may correspond to different energy levels, creating ambiguity and lowering predictive accuracy.
+The lack of monotonicity may limit its suitability for energy estimation, as a single DM value can correspond to multiple energy levels, creating ambiguity and reducing predictive accuracy.
 The decline at higher energies suggests a shift from elastic wave propagation to attenuation of high-frequency components, possibly driven by geometric non-linearities or the onset of damage.
 Literature supports this interpretation, reporting that structural defects scatter stress waves and dissipate vibrational energy into heat at elevated excitation levels~\citep{muir2021damage, fotouhi2015investigation, chen2014damage}.

 To complement the univariate analysis, correlation analysis was performed to assess redundancy and complementarity among descriptors across signal domains.
 This step mitigates information overlap and supports input space disentanglement, which is essential for effective feature representations~\citep{saeedifar2020damage}.
 Groups in \Cref{tab:feature_ranking_coupon} are coded by domain and statistical similarity: T for time-domain features, F for frequency-domain features, and W for time–frequency (wavelet-based) features.
 Within each domain, the numbering (e.g., T1, T2) identifies correlated clusters derived from Pearson correlation coefficients (\Cref{eq:correlation_pearson}).
 These relationships are visualised in \Cref{fig:correlation_analysis}, highlighting domain-specific associations.
 The additional columns in \Cref{tab:feature_ranking_coupon} are introduced here for completeness but will be explained in detail after the PCA and robustness analyses later in this section.